Fuel Burns 25 Cents of Every Airline Dollar

 Factors Affecting Fuel Efficiency

-Many variables influence how much fuel a flight consumes:
+A lot of variables influence how much fuel any given flight burns:

 Aircraft Type